Which bed to choose for a baby?

 - Requires a secure room (no fall protection).

-- Less integrated storage.
+- Less built-in storage.

 - May disturb some children used to a more enclosed bed.